vidaud/seta/seta-doc/docs/user-guide/communities.md

 1. From the side menu click on ^^Discover^^ -> ^^Communities^^.
 2. In the search bar enter the name of the Community you are looking for.
 3. Select the Community then click + ^^Join^^.
-4. On the pop up window write a message and click ^^Join^^
+4. On the pop-up window write a message and click ^^Join^^

 ### See the members of a Community
-Anyone can see who is a member of an public Community.
+Anyone can see who is a member of a public Community.
 In a private Community you have to be a member to see who the other members are.

 1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
 2. Click ^^Members^^ in section ^^Stats^^.